 What grades does Oregon School For The Deaf offer ?

-Oregon School For The Deaf offers enrollment in grades Kindergarten-12 (offers virtual instruction).
+Oregon School For The Deaf offers enrollment in grades Kindergarten-12 (Supplemental Virtual).

 What school district is Oregon School For The Deaf part of?